-Incident reports around examinations are maintained by the Secretary of the AIC.
+Incident reports around assessments are maintained by the Secretary of the AIC.
 All related matters are referred to the Academic Integrity Committee (AIC) for review.
 All outcomes of AIC meetings are minuted and recorded on the individual student journal.

-A complaint and comment form is available via Student Services.
+A complaint and comment form is available to students on the student management system (myGCA - Support Services tab).